-As Phantom Thread readies for home release, I thought I’d indulge in a deceptively difficult and openly personal task; ranking the feature films of Paul Thomas Anderson.
+With Licorice Pizza now in UK cinemas I thought I would update this deceptively difficult and openly personal task; ranking the feature films of Paul Thomas Anderson (originally posted – in quite a different order – back in June 2018).
 Expect a multitude of adjectives in my rundown below.
 The ordering you may well disagree with; everyone’s preferences are different.
 What has struck me, however, is how good all of these efforts are, even the half-formed and the experiments.
 It seems a little obvious to cite him as one of the greats of modern American cinema.
 But he is, for all his foibles, tics and indulgences.
 Because of them.

 On to the list.

 10. Junun (2015)

 It’s a credit to PTA that the lowest placing film on this list is no failure, but takes the bottom spot only for its comparative slightness.
 Running to 54 minutes, Junun is his only documentary feature so far, presenting, without narrative, a series of jam sessions between Shye Ben Tzur and Anderson’s own frequent collaborator Jonny Greenwood.
 Appearing soon after Inherent Vice, which disappointed at the box office, it also found the venerated auteur dabbling in digital photography, boasting some playful experiments with drones.
 The music itself is wonderful, and more than fills the picture, but Junun also feels like PTA unwinding, taking advantage of the opportunity to be less precious.
 A minor work, but one that could prove influential on future endeavours.